davidmcclure/news-vec/notebooks/thesis4/index.md

 <img src="figures/wsj-bloomberg.png" />

 How to add precision to this?
-How to extract a "score" from the behavior of the classifiers?
+How can we convert the behavior of the classifiers into a single "score"?

 Maybe the simplest and most natural way to model similarity, in a predictive setting, is just to look at the confusion matrix -- that is, for each permutation of outlets A and B, the number of headlines from A that the model incorrectly assigns to B. The higher this number, the more "confusable" the two outlets.
 Using test-set predictions from strong neural model from before: